What We Can Do to Help Restore Easter Lake

 What Are Permeable Pavers?
 Permeable pavers are a stormwater management practice used in place of traditional concrete or asphalt to decrease stormwater runoff.
 Unlike traditional surfaces, permeable pavers allow water to infiltrate into a layer of rock.
 Water then moves into the soil or to a subsurface drain.
 Why Install Permeable Pavers?
 Permeable pavers are … Continue reading Permeable Pavement

+Interested in soil quality restoration on your lawn?
+Call us at 515-964-1883 ext.3 or email Julie at Julie.firstname.lastname@example.org to learn more about the process and funding available to you!
 What is Soil Quality Restoration?
 Soil quality restoration (SQR) is the process of improving soil health on new or existing lawns.
-The process uses tillage, aeration, and compost to increase infiltration and organic matter content.
-Soil quality restoration leads to healthier, more functional soils and landscapes that can absorb more rain and shed less runoff. … Continue reading Soil Quality Restoration
+The process uses tillage, aeration, … Continue reading Soil Quality Restoration